 - network segments

 A thorough understanding of Microsoft and Cisco systems is essential; increasingly, experience with mobile and cloud technology is also in demand.
-You will also be responsible for the security, user access and permissions, upgrades, and staff training, so an understanding of IT security and data protection methods is vital for any Network Administrator role.
+You will also be responsible for the security, user access and permissions, upgrades, and staff training.
+An understanding of IT security and data protection methods is vital for any Network Administrator role.

 Depending on the organization you work for, you may need to handle and know how to protect sensitive data.
 In some instances, you may even require a background check because of the level of access you have to confidential information.
 This is especially the case if you work in the healthcare sector.